Cat & Dog Wellness Exams

 Your new best friend will get a complete physical examination, deworming medication, appropriate immunizations, and they will be tested for intestinal parasites.
 You'll receive a puppy or kitten 'kit' filled with educational material on caring for your new pet.

 Once your puppy or kitten's checkup is complete, you'll return periodically for his or her required booster shots.

-In addition to the routine wellness procedures we perform on all adult pets, we will give special attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision.
+We'll give special attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision.

 Vaccinations & Prevention